 “I graduated from Northern Michigan University in December 2008.
 In the 09-10 school year I studied at Stony Brook University on Long Island gaining invaluable research experience.
 Now I am attending Western Michigan University to earn a Ph.D. in physics with an emphasis on astrophysics I have been able to experience many research opportunities such as studying young stars, galactic dynamics and stellar nucleosynthesis.
 My favorite experience so far is my 12 days of telescope time in Nobeyama, Japan.
 I also really enjoy teaching astronomy laboratory classes and hope to some day get a position at a small university, much like NMU, teaching and doing research.
 The physics department at Northern provided a great environment to learn and prepared me for many of the classes I have to take now.
 The physics teachers at NMU showed great dedication to their students and to the art of teaching and I model myself after those experiences.
 I consider my time at Northern as some of the best years of my life."

 Update: December 11, 2013.
-Physics alums, Sarah and Robert Towers, are the proud parents of their first child, William, who was born in Marquette.
-Sarah and Robert recently returned to live in the Marquette area.
+Physics alums, Sam and Robert Towers, are the proud parents of their first child, William, who was born in Marquette.
+Sam and Robert recently returned to live in the Marquette area.
 They own Taiga Games, a board game store, located on Third Street in Marquette.
 Both Sam and Robert teach physics labs as adjunct instructors.

 Brad graduated from Northern Michigan’s physics department in 2010, and is currently a graduate student at Michigan State University in East Lansing.
 There he is involved with ATLAS Experiment taking place in Geneva, Switzerland.
 He is analyzing data from the ATLAS detector to look for the signature of single top production in order to better understand the detectors functionality.
 He is also involved with an outreach project, producing a show for the Abram’s planetarium about what the LHC and the ATLAS Experiment are doing to further our understanding of physics.